-There are user fees for off-site mediation but because we are subsidized by the Ministry of the Attorney General, they are based on a sliding scale.
-The user fee schedule sets out the maximum hourly fee that the Ministry of the Attorney General has determined can be charged to a client for off-site family mediation services.
+There are user fees for off-site and distance mediation but because we are subsidized by the Ministry of the Attorney General, they are based on a sliding scale.
+The user fee schedule sets out the maximum hourly fee that the Ministry of the Attorney General has determined can be charged to a client for off-site or distance family mediation services.

 There are no fees for the intake.